OmegaSunkey/documentation/plugin-dev/0_prerequisites.md

 <details>
 <summary>Java warning!</summary>
 <br>
-You may get errors while using gradle with JDK11.
+You may get network errors (handshake_failure) while using gradle with JDK11.
 If that's your case, please put the following line in your gradle.properties file:

 ```
 org.gradle.jvmargs=-Dhttps.protocols=TLSv1.2